blackducksoftware/hub/README.md

 # Hub Docker Orchestration Files/Documentation

-This repository will contain orchestration files and documentation for using the individual Hub Docker containers.
+This repository will contain orchestration files and documentation for using the collection of Docker containers that make up Black Duck Hub.
 At the moment only the archives of the orchestration/documentation will be added here.
 Over the next releases the actual content will also live here.

 ## Location of hub-docker 4.1.2 archive: